Today is an excellent day to learn about the health benefits of sea kelp.

 Why is it important to improve your glutathione levels?

-Production of glutathione in your body gradually decreases as you age so it is a good thing to find other sources of glutathione.
+Production of glutathione in your body gradually decreases as you age, so it is a good thing to find other sources of glutathione.

-6. Helps Maintain Your Body’s pH Balance
+6. A Benefit Of Kelp Is That It Helps Maintain Your Body’s pH Balance

-Sea kelp is considered to be alkaline food.
+Sea kelp is considered an alkaline food.

 This can help balance out your body’s pH levels.

 The common or natural pH of the human body is 7.4.